KrFedak/AdventureWorks/README.md

 *   **Australia (Efficiency Model):** Australia is the most efficient market, producing high revenue with only half the customer base of the USA.
 This high-loyalty model should be the benchmark for other regions.

+## Technical Skills Demonstrated
+*   **Data Transformation:** Cleaned and reshaped .csv data using Power Query.
+*   **Data Modeling:** Star Schema design with optimized table relationships.
+*   **DAX:** Created measures for YTD sales, Profit Margins, Return Rates etc.

+## How to View the Report
+*   Download the `Sales and Profitability.pbix` file to explore the interactive dashboard in Power BI Desktop.